 If you the hip joint or labrum are the problem, if you lift your leg or sit cross-legged on the floor, you will feel pain in the hip joint.
 You can also check your range of motion by comparing the affected hip to the opposite hip while putting on your shoes for example.
 The affected hip will have less range of motion when performing this or similar moves.

 5. The SI Joint

 The sacroiliac (SI) joint is located where the tailbone (the sacrum) and the back of the hip (the iliac) meet.
 A problem in the SI joint can present as pain at the front of the hip.
 How can a structure at the back of the hip affect the front?
 The SI joint is part of a joint system called the pelvic ring, which has one joint at the front of the pelvis and two at the back.
 These joints absorb forces as they travel from the leg and into the spine.

 If the SI joint is the cause of pain at the front of your hip, an additional sign will likely also be pain at the back of the hip.

 Chronic pain at the front of the hip doesn’t automatically mean arthritis.
 As you’ve learned, it can be any number of issues affecting a variety of structures in the hip or even in the spine or leg muscles.
-Temporarily relieving the pain won’t fix the problem; the goal is to find and fix the problem using regenerative-medicine solutions.
+Temporarily relieving the pain won’t fix the problem; the goal is to find and fix the problem using stem cell therapy.
 Fixing the problem, in most cases, should tackle the pain once and for all.